thadguidry/respec/doJsonLd.md

 Adds a JSON-LD `script` element containing schema.org information useful for search engines to properly index the document.
-This is also a functional replacement for the [doRDFa](doRDFa) configuration.
+This is also a functional replacement for the former `doRDFa` configuration.

 ## Example